-So, upstart in 2006 and systemd in 2010 were proposed to replace the existing and widely used init system.
-Both the systems had their own supporters, and after a long conflict, systemd was chosen as the new system to replace init.
+So, upstart in 2006 and systemd in 2010 was proposed to replace the existing and widely used init system.
+Both the systems had their own supporters, and after a long conflict systemd was chosen as the new system to replace init.

-Although systemd comes enabled by default in various Linux-based systems like Arc, Debian, Fedora, and more, Ubuntu hasn’t yet enabled the service by default.
-If you are an Ubuntu user, you can install systemd using this guide.
+Now systemd comes enabled by default in various Linux-based systems like Arch, Debian, Fedora, and Ubuntu.
+You can install systemd manually if you looking for specific version.

 Managing services with systemd

 Here is a list of some useful systemd utilities along with a brief description of what they do:

 - systemctl: Control the systemd system and services.